 The Witcher 3: Hearts of Stone adds a ton of new content to CD Projekt RED’s best-selling RPG.
 Here’s how to find it – and how to beat it.

-As part of our The Witcher 3: Wild Hunt guide and walkthrough, we’ve gathered everything you need to know about Hearts of Stone, including pointers to the Hearts of Stone content, tips, a complete walkthrough of the main quest line, and a list of secondary quests to track down and complete.
+As part of our The Witcher 3: Wild Hunt walkthrough, we’ve gathered everything you need to know about Hearts of Stone.

-The expansion adds about ten hours of story content including a main quest line as well as multiple optional secondary missions.
-It also adds loads of new open world markers to explore, a new short term romance option for Geralt, many expanded locations, several Gwent cards and an entirely new kind of craftsman.
+The expansion adds about ten hours of story content including the main questline as well as multiple optional secondary missions.
+It also adds loads of new open-world markers to explore, a new short term romance option for Geralt, many expanded locations, several Gwent cards and an entirely new kind of craftsman.

 How to access Hearts of Stone content